-This is a phenomenon typical of peak hours in big cities, which is quite pronounced in the summertime, when the unburned sun's ravs cause the hydrocarbons and nitrogen oxides present in the exhaust fumes to react. thus resulting in harmful ozone.
-The method for characterizing the impact of photo-chemical smog is based on that of the United Nations Economic Commission for Europe (UNECE), which uses kg of POCP (photo-chemical Ozone Creation Potential) equivalent C2H4 as an impact indicator.
-POCP is based on a relative scale, which compares the substance in question to an equal mass of equivalent C2H4, the POCP of which is by definition equal to 1.
+This is a phenomenon typical of peak hours in big cities, which is quite pronounced in the summertime, when the sun's rays cause the unburned nitrogen oxides hvdrocarbons and present in the exhaust fumes to react, thus resulting in harmful ozone.
+The method for characterizing the impact of photo-chemical smog is based on that of the United Nations Economic Commission for Europe (UNECE), which uses kg of NMVOC equivalent, POCP (Photo-chemical Ozone Creation Potential).

+POCP is based on a relative scale, which compares the substance in question to an equal mass of equivalent NMVOC, the POCP of which is by definition equal to 1.